erikj/presentations/gitgithubncareol/slides/branching-workflow.md

 > There are two hard problems in computer science: cache invalidation, naming things and off-by-one errors.
 Phil Karlton + [Martin Fowler](http://martinfowler.com/bliki/TwoHardThings.html)

+!NOTE
+branch names are a form of communication to other humans, so it's important to use a good branch name to communicate clearly

 !SLIDE

 # Branch Names